FTC Settles Enforcement Actions Relating to Privacy Shield Certifications

 - Affects staffing employees as well as direct hire practices; applies to employers and/or job candidates in the affected jurisdictions (remote workers included).

-- Makes it an unlawful employment practice for employers, employment agencies, or an agent thereof to inquire about the “salary history” of a job applicant.
-This generally prohibits employers from requiring applicant disclosure; asking a question in an interview about salary history; asking an applicant’s former or current employer for the information; searching public records for the information; and conditioning an interview or employment on disclosure of the information.
+- Makes it an unlawful employment practice for employers, employment agencies, or an agent thereof to inquire about the “salary history” of a job candidate.
+This generally prohibits employers from requiring candidate disclosure; asking a question in an interview about salary history; asking an candidate’s former or current employer for the information; searching public records for the information; and conditioning an interview or employment on disclosure of the information.
 In most jurisdictions, salary history is broadly interpreted to include wages (salaried or hourly), benefits, and other compensation.

 - Not necessarily applicable to internal transfers or promotions, though caution should be exercised if the internal transfer is construed as an entirely new position.

-- Employer can inquire as to “objective measures” of applicant’s productivity.
+- Employer can inquire as to “objective measures” of candidate’s productivity.

 The avenues to enforcement and available remedies or penalties for violations also differ widely from jurisdiction to jurisdiction.
 The majority of the laws across jurisdictions provide for large fines and civil lawsuits in the event of a violation, but each remedy is different depending on the jurisdiction.
 Some jurisdictions include a private right of action and allow courts much discretion in determining what it deems an appropriate remedy, including “compensatory damages, attorney’s fees and costs, punitive damages and such legal and equitable relief as the court deems just and proper.”
 (See, e.g., Connecticut).